ardyuda/FB-AutoLike/README.md

 # - Run 'bot.py' file in command prompt ($python bot.py)
 # - There will be a window appear
 # - Fill (You can also use float) in how long the bot is running on entry box, then click OK.
-# - Fill in the login field, then click Login.
+# - Fill the login field, then click Login.
 # - Wait until the program stops
 #
 # Modules Used: